Connect with us

-Decoupling has become synonymous with investing in a second residential property as a couple, while bypassing the exorbitant 17% Additional Buyer’s Stamp Duty (ABSD) we have to pay.
-The main reason couples need to spend time and energy with this protracted strategy is because we can easily save several hundred thousand dollars on the investment.
+Decoupling has become synonymous with investing in a second residential property as a couple, while bypassing the exorbitant 20% Additional Buyer’s Stamp Duty (ABSD).
+The main reason couples need to spend time and energy on this protracted strategy is because we can easily save several hundred thousand dollars on the property investment.

 In a sense, couples are forced to think of such a strategy because of the ABSD, which was implemented in 2011, as part of a slate of property cooling measures introduced by the government.
-Prior to this, couples could invest in multiple properties without having to pay anything beyond the normal Buyer’s Stamp Duty.
+Before ABSD came into play, couples could invest in multiple properties without having to pay anything beyond the normal Buyer’s Stamp Duty.

 Read Also: How Much Buyer’s Stamp Duty And ABSD Singaporeans, PRs And Foreigners Need To Pay – And When